RudraBhungaliya/BlogPort/README.md

   <h1>📝 BlogPort — A Full-Stack MERN Blogging Platform</h1>

   <p>
-    BlogPort is a full-stack blogging platform built using the
-    <strong>MERN stack</strong>, designed to support real users, real
-    interactions, and scalable backend logic.
+    BlogPort is a full-stack blogging platform built using the MERN stack, designed to support real users, real interactions, and scalable backend logic.
   </p>

   <p>
-    The platform enables authenticated users to create, publish, and engage with content through <strong>real-time likes and comments</strong>, delivering a responsive and interactive reading experience.
+    The platform enables authenticated users to create, publish, and engage with content through real-time likes and comments, delivering a responsive and interactive reading experience.
   </p>

   <div class="section">